85th Infantry Division (United States): World War II

 The 85th Infantry Division left the United States on 24 December 1943 and arrived in Casablanca, French Morocco on 2 January 1944.
 It received amphibious training at Port aux Poules near Arzew and Oran, Algeria, 1 February to 23 March, then embarked for Naples, Italy, arriving on 27 March.
 The 339th Regimental Combat Team was the first division element to depart Port-Aux-Poules for movement to the Italian Campaign.
 Arriving in Italy on 14 March, the 339th RCT was attached to the 88th Infantry Division and became the first regiment of the 85th to see combat during World War II on the Minturno-Castelforte front north of Naples, 28 March.
+The 85th and 88th Infantry Divisions were the first two United States Army divisions composed nearly entirely of draftees (i.e., Organized Reserve or Army of the United States divisions) to see combat during World War II.
 The 85th Division, under II Corps of the U.S. Fifth Army under Mark W. Clark, was committed to action as a unit, 10 April 1944, north of the Garigliano River, facing the Gustav Line, and held defensive positions for a month.

 On 11 May, it launched its attack, taking Solacciano, Castellonorato, and Formia.
 Itri fell, 19 May, and the 85th continued to mop up the Gaeta Peninsula.
 Terracina was taken and the road to the Anzio beachhead was opened.
 The division pursued the enemy to the hills near Sezze until pinched out by friendly forces from Anzio.
 The Gustav Line had been smashed and the 85th started for a rest area on 29 May, but was ordered to the Lariano sector which the division cleared by the 31st.
 Driving on Rome, the 85th pushed through Monte Compatri and Frascati, entered the Italian capital of Rome on 5 June 1944, and advanced to Viterbo before being relieved on 10 June.